OGGM/databases-links/README.rst

 Our linking approach includes mainly the following steps:

-1. Selection of all glaciers with more than five mass balance measurements in WGMS.
-This is necessary in order to keep the number of glaciers to check manageable.
+1. Pre-selection in order to keep the number of glaciers to check manageable.
+WGMS: All glaciers with more than 5 MB measurements in the Alps and worldwide.
+No pre-selection of GlaThiDa and Leclercq in the Alps.

 2. Calculation of the `Haversine distance <https://en.wikipedia.org/wiki/Haversine_formula>`_ of each glacier in the starting inventory to all glaciers in the target inventories